-ESPN’s Wojnarowski Gives Major Update On Rumors Surrounding Wizards Superstar Bradley Beal
+ESPN's Wojnarowski Gives Major Update On Rumors Surrounding Wizards Superstar Bradley Beal

 Months after he reiterated his desire to spend his entire NBA career with the Washington Wizards, All-Star shooting guard Bradley Beal has once again become the center of trade rumors.
-As they continue to struggle in the 2020-21 NBA season, there’s a growing belief around the league that it would only be a matter of time before Beal follows in the footsteps of other superstars and finds his way out of Washington.
+As the Wizards continue to struggle in the 2020-21 NBA season, there's a growing belief around the league that it may only be a matter of time before Beal follows in the footsteps of other superstars and finds his way out of Washington.
 In a recent appearance on NBA Countdown, via Youtube, Adrian Wojnarowski of ESPN discussed the rumors surrounding Beal and the Wizards.

-Despite growing calls for him to demand a trade, it seems like Beal still hasn’t changed his mind about staying long-term with the Wizards.
-Wojnarowski revealed that he had a conversation with Beal’s agent Mark Bartelstein, who said that his client isn’t thinking of starting a new journey somewhere else and currently focused on turning things around for the Wizards.
+Despite growing calls for him to demand a trade, it seems like Beal still hasn't changed his mind about staying long-term with the Wizards.
+Wojnarowski revealed that he had a conversation with Beal's agent Mark Bartelstein, who said that his client isn't thinking of starting a new journey somewhere else and is currently focused on turning things around for the Wizards.

-“I think this a conversation for the Wizards and Beal that perhaps is had in the offseason.
-He is not going to be on the trade market in the near future,” Wojnarowski said, as quoted by TalkBasket.net.
-“And he’s not expressed really at all yet that he’s ready to move on.
+"I think this a conversation for the Wizards and Beal that perhaps is had in the offseason.
+He is not going to be on the trade market in the near future," Wojnarowski said, as quoted by TalkBasket.net.

+"And he's not expressed really at all yet that he's ready to move on.
 He has loved that city, that organization.
-He is fighting through a lot right now.”
+He is fighting through a lot right now."

 It's definitely a nice thing to hear for the Wizards that their main guy is still committed to the team.
 However, it remains unknown how long the All-Star shooting guard would remain patient, especially if they fail to find a way to consistently win games and return to the playoff race.
 Despite his explosive performance almost every night, Washington is still having a hard time securing victory.
 As of now, they are on a four-game losing streak, sitting in the No. 15 spot in the Eastern Conference with a 3-12 record.